Israel–United States relations: Settlements

 The United States views the growth of Israeli settlements in the West Bank as an impediment to the success of peace negotiations, acknowledging that most world powers view the settlements as illegal.
 Israel, on the other hand, views the land as a security bulwark and religious Jewish Israelis hold the land is a God-given inheritance.
 Israel says that it plans to retain blocs of settlements in any peace treaty.
-In January 2015, Jewish settlers at the "Adei Ad illegal outpost" threw stones at diplomats from a US delegation who had arrived to inspect vandalism reported at a grove of Palestinian-owned trees in the occupied West Bank.
+In January 2015, Jewish settlers at the "Adei Ad illegal outpost" threw stones at diplomats from a U.S. delegation who had arrived to inspect vandalism reported at a grove of Palestinian-owned trees in the occupied West Bank.
 It was reported that recently settlers were suspected of uprooting thousands of olive tree saplings, some of which had been planted in honor of senior Palestinian official Ziad Abu Ein, who collapsed and died after an altercation with an Israeli soldier.
-The American consulate came to inspect the grove because some of the land owners claim US citizenship.
+The American consulate came to inspect the grove because some of the land owners claim U.S. citizenship.
 No injuries were reported.
-A US State Department spokesman, Jeff Rathke, said: "We can confirm a vehicle from the Consulate General was pelted with stones and confronted by a group of armed settlers today in the West Bank, near the Palestinian village of Turmus Ayya."
-He added that the US is "deeply concerned" about the attack and that the Israeli authorities recognize "the seriousness of the incident".
+A U.S. State Department spokesman, Jeff Rathke, said: "We can confirm a vehicle from the Consulate General was pelted with stones and confronted by a group of armed settlers today in the West Bank, near the Palestinian village of Turmus Ayya."
+He added that the U.S. is "deeply concerned" about the attack and that the Israeli authorities recognize "the seriousness of the incident".
 A police spokeswoman said the police were investigating the incident and no arrests had been made.
-The US State Department has offered the Israeli authorities a videotape of the incident showing no American drew weapons.
-Yossi Dagan, Head of the Shomron Regional Council, urged Interior Minister Gilad Erdan to expel the American delegation, stating that they were spies.
+The U.S. State Department has offered the Israeli authorities a videotape of the incident showing no American drew weapons.
+Yossi Dagan, head of the Shomron Regional Council, urged Interior Minister Gilad Erdan to expel the American delegation, stating that they were spies.
 The incident is expected to chill the relationship between the United States and Israel, which is already strained, although this is the first known physical attack against American diplomatic staff.

+Nearly 90 US lawmakers sent a letter to Biden in late October 2024 asking him to sanction two far-right Israeli ministers for encouraging violence by Israeli settlers against Palestinian civilians in the occupied West Bank.

+It is estimated that about 60,000 American citizens live in West Bank settlements.